WDRV

-WDRV (97.1 FM, "The Drive") is a commercial radio station licensed to serve Chicago, Illinois.
-The station is owned by Hubbard Broadcasting and airs a classic rock format.
+WDRV (97.1 FM, "The Drive") is a commercial radio station licensed to Chicago, Illinois, United States.
+The station is owned by Hubbard Broadcasting and airs a Classic Hits format.
 Its studios were originally located in the John Hancock Center.
 On May 11, 2018, WDRV moved into all new, state-of-the-art, digital studios in Chicago's Prudential Plaza.
 WDRV's antenna is located atop the Aon Center.
-The station's programming is simulcast on sister station 96.9 WWDV in Zion, Illinois.
+The station's programming is simulcast on WWDV in Zion, Illinois.

 WDRV uses HD Radio and broadcasts a classic rock format branded as "Deep Tracks" on its HD2 subchannel.